jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 ---

 January 31, 2021
+Open: Why asking for help can save your life by Frankie Bridge

+January 31, 2021
 Happier Now: How to stop chasing perfection and embrace everyday moments (even the difficult ones) by Nataly Kogan

 January 30, 2021